-- HP Support Assistant

-- Type support in the taskbar search box, and then select the HP Support Assistant app.
+- HP Support Assistant - Type support in the taskbar search box, and then select the HP Support Assistant app.

-- or -

 - Select My notebook, and then select Specifications. - Setup Utility (BIOS) - Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 42).
-1. - Select Main, and then make note of the BIOS version.
-2. - Select Exit, select one of the options, and then follow the on-screen instructions.
+1. - 2.
+Select Main, and then make note of the BIOS version. - Select Exit, select one of the options, and then follow the on-screen instructions. - In Windows, press CTRL+Alt+S.